otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-01-github-javascript.md

 You should follow the **conventional commits** convention when committing changes to your repository.
 A **conventional commit** consists of a **type**, **scope** and **description**.
 The **type** and **description** are mandatory, while the **scope** is optional.
 The **type** must be one of the following:

 - **build**: Changes that affect the build system or external dependencies
+- **chore**: Regular code maintenance, such as refactoring or updating dependencies
 - **ci**: Changes to our CI configuration files and scripts
 - **docs**: Documentation only changes
 - **feat**: A new feature